kali-linex/linex/Documentation/userspace-api/media/glossary.rst

 	See :ref:`cec`.

     Device Driver
-	Part of the Linux Kernel that implements support for a hardware component.
+	Part of the Linex Kernel that implements support for a hardware component.

     Device Node